Moon-Crust/Video-Frame-By-Frame-Decoder/README.md

 2 .
 Select the folder you want to save the video

+# Additional Notes

+ * It use a lossless codec for both video to image and image to video.
+ * make sure you have enough free space.
+ * it stiches back audio if thre is any.

 # Importent message

 * found any bug ? report them in the repo.